 How Film Connection Works for the Aspiring Filmmaker

 And you don’t have to move to Los Angeles or New York to do it.
-With mentors located throughout the country, with us, chance are that you can stay close to home while learning the ropes.
+With mentors located throughout the country, with us, chances are that you can stay close to home while learning the ropes.
 Which isn’t to say you won’t go on location – many of our externs travel during their education.
-We’re simply saying you won’t have to uproot your life to chase your dreams.
+We’re simply saying you won’t have to uproot your life in order to start building your dream career.

-Film Connection doesn’t offer “normal” classroom education in which you spend a few hours in class with other students, listening to lectures, taking notes, and learning about filmmaking in a somewhat abstract and removed manner.
-With us, you will be receiving a one-on-one education while working on real-world projects.
-You’ll be working with a professional and training on their indutry-standard equipment.
+Film Connection doesn’t offer “normal” classroom education in which you spend a few hours in class with other students, listening to lectures, taking notes, and learning about filmmaking in an abstract and removed manner.
+With us, you will be receiving a one-on-one education as you work on real-world projects.
+You’ll be working with a professional and training on their industry-standard equipment.
 But be forewarned, this isn’t time for daydreams, it’s time to work!

-You probably won’t be working on the next summer blockbuster, or blocking shot for an Oscar winner (though our student externs have worked on some very big project like Black Panther and Ant Man 2).
+You probably won’t be working on the next summer blockbuster, or blocking shots for an Oscar winner (though our student externs have worked on some very big projects like Black Panther and Ant Man 2).
 You will, however, be working with a professional who’s downright passionate about filmmaking.
-With us, you could be re-writing a 45-second scene that takes place in a grocery store for a small independent film.
-The Avengers it isn’t, but you’ll be learning hands-on and making connections with the filmmaking pros you meet along the way.
+With us, you could be re-writing a 45-second scene that takes place in a grocery store for a small independent film or assistant directing on a commercial or music video.
+The Avengers it isn’t, but you’re learning hands-on and you have the chance to make connections with the working filmmaking professionals you meet along the way.

 Film Connection’s Screenwriting Film School Alternative

-Our approach to screenwriting pairs one screenwriting student extern (you) with one experienced filmmaker who knows the ins-and-outs of writing scripts that get made.
+Are you interested in learning what it takes to write an effective script?
+Our approach to screenwriting pairs one screenwriting student extern (you) with one experienced filmmaker who knows the ins-and-outs of writing the kinds of scripts that get made.
 Via remote online sessions, your mentor works with you and guides you step-by-step through the process of developing your idea for a movie into a fully-developed, completed script or screenplay, along with your logline, pitch, and insight into the process of getting that film sold and made.

 Joe Eszterhas reportedly once sold a script written on a cocktail napkin for millions of dollars.
-While we can’t guarantee that kind of payoff when you finish learning screenwriting with us, our mentors will show you what has to happen to produce a “Killer Script.”
+We can’t guarantee that kind of payoff when you finish learning screenwriting with us but the Film Connection screenwriting mentor who educates and coaches you will show you what has got to happen in order to produce a “Killer Script.”

 Without a script, there is no movie.
 It’s as simple as that.
-Sure, there are times when a rough idea has been sketched out and actors and directors have been tabbed to make the film.
-But the cameras don’t start rolling until everyone has a script in hand.
+Sure, there are times when a rough idea has been sketched out, actors get attached and directors tabbed to make the film.
+Nevertheless, the cameras don’t start filming until everyone’s got a script in hand.

 Film Connection’s screenwriting film school alternative will lay the groundwork to empower you to write your own Killer Script.
-By starting with the classics, you’ll get an understanding of which essentials all great scripts have in common.
+By starting with the classics, you’ll receive lessons on important elements nearly all great scripts have in common.
 As they say, to become a great writer, it’s important to read great writing.